Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

 The top, middle, and bottom panels correspond to models D9.6, D15, and D25, respectively.
 The signals were injected at one randomly-chosen time, indicated by gray dashed lines.
 The signals from D15 and D25 are identifiable, but the weak signal of D9.6 is not visible in the detector noise.
-In addition to the signal, our matched-filter approach picks out several other noise events (for example around 750 and 2656 s, see Fig.\ref{fig:injected1}).
-However, the correlations between the filtered template and noise events are smaller than the correlation between the template and the actual signal (except for D9.6).
-To calculate a FAP we select a match threshold and only consider events with a correlation, $\langle\hat{S}, h^{\rm fit}\rangle^{\rm N}(t_{n}) / \langle\hat{S}, h^{\rm fit}\rangle^{\rm N}(t_{inj})$, higher than the chosen threshold as potential detection candidates.
-The threshold is chosen to achieve a desired FAP (for brevity we leave for future studies the discussion of varying the template parameters while performing the matched filtering, even if our tests indicate that this will have a small impact on the FAP curves).
+In addition to the signal, our matched-filter approach picks out several other noise events (for example, around 750 and 2656 s, see Fig.~\ref{fig:injected1}).
+However, the correlations between the filtered template and noise events are smaller than the correlation between the template and the actual signal (except for D9.6 and a particularly loud noise event for D15).
+To calculate a FAP, we select a match threshold and only consider events with a correlation, $\langle\hat{S}, h^{\rm fit}\rangle^{\rm N}(t_{n}) / \langle\hat{S}, h^{\rm fit}\rangle^{\rm N}(t_{inj})$, higher than the chosen threshold as potential detection candidates.
+The threshold is chosen to achieve a desired FAP (for brevity, we leave for future studies the discussion of varying the template parameters while performing the matched filtering, even if our tests indicate that this will have a small impact on the FAP curves).